ChrisWiGit/lazarus-docker/README.md

 * FreePascal 3.2.2
 * Lazarus main branch

-> The dockerfile is not available from dockerhub!
+> The dockerfile is available from <https://hub.docker.com/repository/docker/wimmercg/lazarus-docker>

 ## Building the image